symfony/symfony-docs/quick_tour/the_view.rst

 The View
 ========

-After reading the first part of this tutorial, you have decided that Symfony2 was worth another 10 minutes.
-Great choice!
-In this second part, you will learn more about `Twig`_, the Symfony2 template engine.
-Twig is a flexible, fast, and secure template engine for PHP.
-It makes your templates more readable and concise; it also makes them more friendly for web designers.
+In this second chapter, you will learn more about `Twig`_, the fast, flexible, and secure template engine for PHP.
+Twig makes your templates more readable and concise; it also makes them more friendly for web designers.

 Getting familiar with Twig
 --------------------------

-The official Twig `documentation`_ is the best resource to learn everything abut this new template engine.
+The official `Twig documentation`_ is the best resource to learn everything about this new template engine.
 This section just gives you a quick overview of its main concepts.

 A Twig template is a text file that can generate any type of content (HTML, CSS, JavaScript, XML, CSV, LaTeX, ...).
-Twig defines three kinds of delimiters:
+Twig elements are separated from the rest of the template contents using any of these delimiters:

 * ``{{ ... }}``: prints the content of a variable or the result of an expression;

-* ``{% ... %}``: controls the logic of the template; it is used to execute ``for`` loops and ``if`` statements, for example;
+* ``{% ... %}``: controls the logic of the template; it is used for example to execute ``for`` loops and ``if`` statements;

 * ``{# ... #}``: allows to include comments inside templates.